xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 - Policy management
 - Quality of Service (QoS)

 Cisco’s implementation of BNG is a mature, feature-rich technology that supports many use cases of varying degrees of complexity.
-The RBB design focuses on a simple IP over Ethernet (IPoE) deployment that authenticates subscribers, assigns addresses using DHCP, and applies per-subscriber QoS policies.
+The RBB design focuses on a simple IP over Ethernet (IPoE) deployment that authenticates subscribers, assigns addresses using DHCP, and applies per-subscriber policy.

 # Implementation Details